chunyinng078/IVE_Java-J2EE_Website_GroupProject/README.md

 Please free feel to check our document for more details.

 Due to time limit, staff pages and customers page share different logic in this project, like they are kinda work in separately but I think it work great as a prototype.

+You can kindly click see a quick demo with this link https://drive.google.com/drive/folders/1kG5WfhyF3vHJsJW-31zPEyZ53JmX4jUu?usp=share_link.
+Or check our document for what it did.